2017

 ABMU Health Board

-Concerns summary Clear failures in neurological monitoring, with substantial observation gaps and delayed action on elevated vital signs, were identified.
+Concerns summary (AI summary) Clear failures in neurological monitoring, with substantial observation gaps and delayed action on elevated vital signs, were identified.
 There was also a lack of appropriate management to ensure nurses adhered to observation guidelines.

 All Responded